cisco-open/gnmi-client-examples/README.md

 These are all provided/handled for ease of use:

-You can find the specification for gNMI here:
+User can find the specification for gNMI here:
 https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md

-You can find information regarding open-config here:
+User can find information regarding open-config here:
 https://github.com/openconfig/public/tree/master

-You can find the protos used here (Updated protos on April 22 2024): https://github.com/openconfig/gnmi/tree/master/proto Things to do: cleanup and fetch during build
+User can find the protos used here (Updated protos on April 22 2024): https://github.com/openconfig/gnmi/tree/master/proto Things to do: cleanup and fetch during build
 The commands used to get the protos were: